Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 #### What did you achieve?
 * For Dovile's project
 	* We now have results for training on 3 out of 8 of the datasets. (isic, kimia, and breast)
 	* Found that mammograms data has different structure on data_shares.
-Attempting to make dataframes work
+Attempting to make dataframes work.
 * We have results from pretraining in the Kaggle team's pipeline1.

 #### What did you struggle with?